 Introduction to MySQL Dump

-We must dump our database frequently to have the updated backup of the database available with us.
+We must dump our database frequently to have the updated backup of the database available to us.
 Whenever the backup is restored the database will be back to the state when that dump file was being created using mysqldump.

 There are certain privileges on the tables, views, triggers, and transactions that we should have to use the mysqldump utility.
 It depends on the content that we are backing up.
-If we are backing up the database that contains tables then you should have select privilege, for views it is necessary to have SHOW VIEW privilege, for triggers TRIGGER privilege and if we use –single-transaction option while dumping the database then LOCK TABLES privilege should be there with us.
+If we are backing up the database that contains tables then you should have select privilege, for views it is necessary to have SHOW VIEW privilege, for triggers TRIGGER privilege and if we use –the single-transaction option while dumping the database then the LOCK TABLES privilege should be there with us.

 Syntax of MySQL Dump

 We can create the backup by dumping one or more of the selected tables or by dumping a set of one or more databases or we can dump the entire MySQL server that will contain all databases and tables in it along with other objects.
 You can utilize the mysqldump command to perform all three functionalities.
 However, the syntax for each of them varies, as outlined below: